Successful experiment with bioelectrodes growing in the brain

 The researchers further showed that the method can target electron-conducting materials to specific biological substructures, thus creating interfaces suitable for nerve stimulation.
 Of course, not immediately, but in the long term, it may be possible to manufacture complete integrated circuits (ICs) in living organisms.

 In experiments conducted at Lund University, the research team successfully formed gel electrodes with no signs of tissue damage around the zebrafish brain, heart, and caudal fin and nervous tissue of medicinal leeches.
-What’s more, they showed that the electrically conductive gel could connect the medical leech’s nerves with the electrodes of a small, flexible probe.
+What’s more, they showed that the electrically conductive gel might connect the medical leech’s nerves with the electrodes of a small, flexible probe.
 Moreover, they were able to grow these electrodes from cow, pig and chicken muscle.

-“By making smart changes to the chemistry, we could develop electrodes that are accepted by brain tissue and the immune system,” said Roger Olson, professor of medicine at Lund University.
+“By making smart changes to the chemistry, we might develop electrodes that are accepted by brain tissue and the immune system,” said Roger Olson, professor of medicine at Lund University.
 “The zebrafish is an excellent model for studying organic electrodes in the brain.”

 One of the many challenges in this experiment was to consider the animals’ immune systems.